murkl/arch-os/docs/REFERENCE.md

 | GRUB | `grub-install` + `grub-mkconfig`, `grub-btrfsd` on btrfs |
 | Secure Boot | A **unified kernel image** per preset, signed with keys made for this machine |

-`kernel_args` in `module.sh` is the one source of the command line - the unified image, systemd-boot and GRUB all read it.
+`kernel_args` in `module.sh` is the one source of the command line - the unified image and systemd-boot read it whole.
+GRUB reads `kernel_options`, the same line without where root is: `grub-mkconfig` writes that into every entry itself, and a second copy would be two `root=` for one boot.
+The package's own `GRUB_CMDLINE_LINUX_DEFAULT` is emptied, so the same answers boot the same way under either loader.

+Both loaders get a boot entry in the firmware, first in its order. `bootctl` writes that one from the live system rather than from inside the new one: in a chroot it leaves the EFI variables alone, or, told to write them, cannot see the partition and writes an entry that points nowhere.
+Without an entry the firmware finds the loader only at `\EFI\BOOT\BOOTX64.EFI`, after every entry it already lists has been tried.

+The ram disk carries the processor's microcode itself (the `microcode` hook), so GRUB is told not to load `/boot/*-ucode.img` in front of it a second time.

 | Parameter | Why |
 | --- | --- |